Constitution

 ARTICLE V - ADMINISTRATION

 SECTION 1 – The management of the Society’s business and fiscal affairs shall be vested in the Board of Directors who shall have complete authority to act for the Society; being restricted in its action only by the Constitution and By-Laws of the Society.
-For the purpose of this Constitution, the Board of Directors includes the nine Directors, President, President-Elect, Vice-President, Secretary/Treasurer, Immediate Past President and NSPS Director of the Society.

 SECTION 2 – Executive Director: The Board of Directors may employ an Executive Director, who shall be directly responsible to the Board of Directors, the President and to the Secretary-Treasurer.
-The Executive will manage the adminstrative affairs of the Society pursuant to the directions of the President and the Board of Directors and shall maintain records as specified.
+The Executive will manage the administrative affairs of the Society pursuant to the directions of the President and the Board of Directors and shall maintain records as specified.

 SECTION 3 – The Board of Directors shall hold at least three meetings annually, at such times and places as it may designate, for the transaction of Society business.
 Special Board Meetings may be called at any time or place by the President or a majority of the Board Members.
+Board meetings may be held electronically.

 SECTION 4 – Five members of the Board shall constitute a quorum for the transaction of business, and they shall be governed by a simple majority vote, unless otherwise stipulated in the Constitution or By-Laws.